xuyanMax/Machine-Learning-Coursera/ml.md

 ##### Types
 - Sigmoid: convert the weighted sum to a value between 0 and 1
-- ReLU: rectified linear unit, works a little better than sigmoid `F(x) = max(0, x)`.
+- ReLU: `rectified linear unit`, works a little better than sigmoid `F(x) = max(0, x)`.
 The reason probabaly is that ReLu has a more useful range of responsiveness while a sigmoid's responsiveness falls off relatively quickly on both sides.
 - Tanf

 ### 13. Train Neural networks